Ras Al Khaimah: Country and Foreign Investment

 Population, Language, and Culture

-The indigenous population is approximately 80 per cent Sunni Muslim and 20 per cent Shia Muslim.
-However, places of worship are available for practitioners of Christianity, Hinduism and other religions.
+The indigenous population is approximately 80% Sunni Muslim and 20% Shi’a Muslim.
+There are also places of worship available for Christians, Hindus and those following other religions.

-Arabic is the official language, but English is widely spoken in business circles, along with Hindi, Urdu and Farsi.
-French and South Asian languages are also understood.
+Arabic is the official language, though English is widely spoken in business circles, along with Hindi and Urdu (which are virtually the same language.)
+French and Farsi are also understood.